History of the Central African Republic: Colonial period

 The European occupation of Central African territory began in the late 19th century during the Scramble for Africa.
 Count Savorgnan de Brazza established the French Congo and sent expeditions up the Ubangi River from Brazzaville in an effort to expand France's claims to territory in Central Africa.
 Belgium, Germany, and the United Kingdom also competed to establish their claims to territory in the region.
 In 1875, the Sudanese sultan Rabih az-Zubayr governed Upper-Oubangui, which included present-day Central African Republic.
 Europeans, primarily the French, German, and Belgians, arrived in the area in 1885.

 The French asserted their legal claim to the area through an 1887 convention with Congo Free State (privately owned by Leopold II of Belgium), which accepted France possession of the right bank of the Oubangui River.
-In 1889, the French established a post on the Ubangi River at Bangui.
+In 1889, the French established a trading post on the Ubangi River at Bangui.
 In 1890–91, de Brazza sent expeditions up the Sangha River, in what is now south-western CAR, up the center of the Ubangi basin toward Lake Chad, and eastward along the Ubangi River toward the Nile, with the intention of expanding the borders of the French Congo to link up the other French territories in Africa.
 In 1894, the French Congo's borders with Leopold II of Belgium's Congo Free State and German Cameroon were fixed by diplomatic agreements, and France declared Ubangi-Shari to be a French territory.